vexx32/audioplayer/README.md

 }
 ```

+Any of these values can be modified to adjust the look of the player to your liking.
 Button background values are passed to a standard `background:` CSS property, so you can specify colors, images, sizes, positions, etc. for the button background.

 ## Contributing